Classical Premieres and Commissions 2018–19

 London Symphony Orchestra/Kristjan Järvi: Divine Geometry

-An illuminating combination of the Baroque and the minimal, with UK premieres of works by Steve Reich and Philip Glass.
+An interweaving of the Baroque with sounds of the 21st century, featuring UK premieres of works by Steve Reich and Philip Glass.

 Martyn Brabbins conducts an all-British concert including a classic 20th century symphony and a newly commissioned song-cycle, both inspired by the Great War.